Satharus/satharus.me/_posts/2019-12-02-the_art_of_cybersecurity.md

 The art of analysing the footprints and the evidence.
 The art of backtracking.

-This branch of cybersecurity focuses on the analysis of traces and captured files such as captured network traffic, recovered hard drive images, memory dump analysis, etc..
+This branch of cybersecurity focuses on the analysis of traces and captured files such as captured network traffic, recovered hard drive images, memory dumps, etc..

 It is basically tracing back the steps that caused the attack, crash, exploit, etc...